Hosted right off the main road of a bumpy gravel and dirt pull- in area sets the farm market stand at Shady Brook Farm in Yardley, PA.

 Lots of red berries showed clusters of color between fuzzy green leaves, never quite emerging to the glory of the deepened purplish black colored balls indicating readied ripeness.
-Yet, specked in between intermittent bunches gave way to singular plump choices of shiny blackberries and with numerous rows from which to pick, ultimately yielding more than enough collectively among our group for enjoying fresh, topping onto desserts, and then preparing some batches of fresh Blackberry Jam shared today.
+Yet, specked in between intermittent bunches gave way to singular plump choices of shiny blackberries and with numerous rows from which to pick, ultimately yielding more than enough collectively between our group for enjoying fresh, topping onto desserts and also preparing some batches of fresh Blackberry Jam shared today.

 The seeming challenge on picking two different types of fruits on the same day may be that it inspires big ideas, tarts, jams, and all sorts of kitchen creations that require all other tasks in life be set aside to meet its fruition.
 I’ve yet to get to the lemon curd and blueberry tarts.
 The jam however, something I don’t often prepare has been a big hit and I plan on sharing a couple of the finished jars with friends.

 I’ve a savory bunch in my house so a bit less of too sweet and yet not too tart turned out as the just right desired flavor.
-Blackberry Jam also turned out to be the perfect way to finish off my very last stash of 1 jumbo Stroopwafel gracing the tailgate table last season from the family of one of our Netherland field hockey team players.
+Blackberry Jam also turned out to be the perfect way to finish off my very last stash of 1 jumbo Stroopwafel gracing the tailgate table last season from the family of one of our Netherlands field hockey team players.

 Now, the Water Bath Canning part also got me thinking about Marisa McClellan, author of Food in Jars that we featured on Spiced Peach Blog last year.
-I’ve also included the photo of the canned rhubarb jam above that Marisa had gifted to me and I subsequently used on a baked Camembert cheese.
+I’ve also included the photo of the canned rhubarb jam above that Marisa had gifted to me and I subsequently used on a baked Brie.